School House, Townsville Grammar School: Heritage listing

 School House was listed on the Queensland Heritage Register on 31 December 2002 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The School House, erected 1903–4 as the Townsville Grammar School and as a replacement for the cyclone-damaged 1888 grammar school building on the same site, is important in demonstrating the history of education and the development of grammar schools in Queensland.
 Townsville Grammar School, opened in 1888, was the only grammar school established in North Queensland, and played an important role in the provision of subsidised secondary education to the North Queensland community, prior to the establishment of state secondary schools.
 It is also the longest surviving co-educational grammar school in Queensland.
 The place is also important to the history of Queensland because of its role as an aircraft monitoring and air raid warning centre during the Second World War.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 School House is important in demonstrating the principal characteristics of an early 20th century grammar school building, including provision for boarders.

 The place is important because of its aesthetic significance.

 The building is important also in demonstrating the aesthetic achievements of early 20th century tropical architecture.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 The building is important also in demonstrating the technical achievements of early 20th century tropical architecture.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 School House has a special association with the Townsville community and the community of the Townsville Grammar School for social and cultural reasons.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-The place also has a special association with the work of WH Tunbridge, one of North Queensland's leading architects and engineers in the late19th and early 20th centuries.
+The place also has a special association with the work of WH Tunbridge, one of North Queensland's leading architects and engineers in the late 19th and early 20th centuries.